 Congratulations on your admission to Yale!
-We understand that you will have many questions about coming to Yale and New Haven.
-The Office of International Students and Scholars (OISS) is here to provide answers.
-Please don't hesitate to contact our office at this special email address set up specifically for new students: email@example.com.
-The information on this page provides an overview of the immigration steps you can begin work on today:
+If you have any questions, please don't hesitate to contact our office using this email address set up specifically for new students: firstname.lastname@example.org.
+Here is an overview of the immigration steps you can begin work on today:

 1. Accept Your Offer of Admission